PatSternberg/pictoman/readme.md

 Pictoman is a multiplayer word guessing game which combines hangman and pictionary.

+Pictoman is built with Typescript and HTML.
+It has no backend and the library of words is stored in `/pictoman/public/words.txt`.
+You can create Pictoman for differnt langauges by updating this file with new words.

 ## Running Pictoman

 To play Pictoman, `cd` to `/pictoman` and run `npm start`.